 This recipe is one of our all-time family favorites.
 For years, we have served it almost every time that we have guests over–whether for a regular dinner or for a special occasion.

-What else is so perfect is that you can prepare the carrots ahead of time as the vinaigrette is meant to sit on the carrots for at least 2 hours before serving.
+This dish is a big time saver since you can make the dish ahead.
+The vinaigrette is meant to sit on the carrots for at least 2 hours before serving.

 So you can make these Moroccan Carrots ahead of time and let them marinate while you prepare the rest of your meal.
 SUPER helpful for special occasions and Holidays.

 And you notice what I wrote about the time for cooking the carrots?
 Standard stovetop cooking takes 5-10 minutes, while cooking on high pressure in a pressure cooker takes only 1 minute!
 I highly encourage you to think about adding one of these tools to your kitchen collection.